chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/I2C/I2C_TwoBoards_AdvComIT/readme.txt

   - This example runs on STM32F429xx devices.

-  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevB boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevC boards and can be easily tailored to any other supported device and development board.

-  - STM32F429I-Discovery RevB Set-up
+  - STM32F429I-Discovery RevC Set-up
     - Connect Master board PA8 to Slave Board PA8
     - Connect Master board PC9 to Slave Board PC9
     - Connect Master board GND to Slave Board GND